top of page

 “I’m supposed to be sweep and now I’ve left someone behind.”

 The hail stops, the rain pours on.
-A garnet red waterfall bursts over the cliff a thousand feet above, cascades from ledge to ledge, and finally plunges into our creek not thirty feet away.
-Another, and another, all along the scarp.
-The creek turns pink, as if the water were mixed with blood, yet it remains steady.
-Here, anyway.
+A garnet red waterfall explodes over a cliff a thousand feet above our heads, cascades from ledge to ledge like a giant toy Slinky, to finally plunge into our creek not thirty feet away.
+Another… then another… all along the scarp.
+The creek turns pink, as if the water were mixing with blood.
+The level remains steady, so far anyway.
 This will change presently.

 “I thought there was four!”